Both are rooted in Stoic philosophy. One gives you beautiful daily prompts. The other gives you a mentor that reads what you actually wrote.

 | Voice | Whisper input + TTS response playback | Pre-recorded meditations and audio |

-| Languages | Full English + full Turkish | Multiple languages |
+| Languages | Native English + native Turkish (UI, AI, voice).
+Write to the mentor in any language — it responds in kind. | Multiple languages |

 | Platforms | Web (any browser); iOS coming | iOS, Android |